Experience a fun-filled road trip on this Toronto to Montreal Drive that passes by some of the region’s most incredible attractions and experiences.

 Toronto To Montreal Stop 4: Drive Through History Along the Loyalist Parkway

-The Loyalist Parkway, or HWY 33 skirts the coast of Lake Ontario through some of its most scenic and historic towns.
-Many of the towns were settled by the United Empire Loyalists that settled here as early as 1784.
+The Loyalist Parkway, or HWY 33, skirts the coast of Lake Ontario through some of its most scenic and historic towns.
+Many of the towns were settled by the United Empire Loyalists, who settled here as early as 1784.

 The Loyalist Parkway will take you straight through to the city of Kingston.